Reviews You Can Rely On

 Glide

-As noted above, Pomoca hit the budget price point with the Climb 2.0 by omitting their "S-Glide" treatment.
+As noted above, Pomoca hit the budget price point with the Climb 2.0 by omitting their “S-Glide” treatment.
 Their more expensive skins get the treatment.
 We can't say for sure, but it sure seems that that treatment wears off.
 Our test team couldn't tell the difference between the Climb 2.0 and older mohair/nylon skins that originally came with the treatment.
 If you are hunting for a deal you will probably also keep your skins longer than the factory glide treatment will last.
-Much of your use of any Pomoca skins will be well after any treatment would have worn off anyway.
+At least some of your use of any Pomoca skins will be well after any treatment would have worn off anyway.
 The Climb 2.0 glides great, even without the spendy treatment.

 The Pomoca Climb 2.0 balances all the competing attributes in a way that is functional and a good value.